A challenge to UK & Welsh Governments…

 I am now more interested, from a Welsh Perspective, in how we agree, fund and deliver a major programme of public transport enhancements, including rail, to help us deliver our decarbonisation targets to 2030 and beyond.
 This will require Welsh Government (WG) and UK Government to work together.

 Whilst in the past this has been difficult, and I am not underestimating the challenges, despite the frosty political rhetoric of late, the relationships between officials in WG, Department for Transport (DfT), Network Rail (NR) and Transport for Wales (TfW) are as good as I have ever known.
-There does seem to be a commitment to try and work together, despite the constraints and limitations of the rail industry and government eco-system in Wales.
+There does seem to be a commitment to try and work together, despite the constraints and limitations of the rail industry and government eco-system in Wales – and as a PS as I set out re those constraints, in my response to the GBR Consultation in Jan 2022)

 In doing so, I am not understating the challenge and the need for some political alignment and leadership especially from the UK Government; but there is an opportunity to bring together WG transport and economic policy with the UK Government’s stated aim to Level Up all within the context of our collective and urgent need to decarbonise our mobility ecosystem.
 In Wales, the targets set out by the Climate Change Committee are stark – a 50% reduction in surface transport CO2 emissions by 2030.
 Give the very high levels of car use – approx 80% for commuting on average in Wales – we will need to see at least 2-3 times more public transport (PT) use (and Active Travel) and a 30-40% reduction in car use to get us back to a mode share more typical of the 1950s before we become addicted to car use.
 For those thinking EVs will get us there….they wont!
-We need fewer, smaller and better utilised cars first, as I tried to set out here!
+We need fewer, smaller and better utilised cars first, as I tried to set out here and (PS) set out in my evidence to the Senedd Climate Change Committee earlier in 2022

 So, what I am going to set out are the bones of an emerging programme that begins to deliver against this broad policy agenda.
 In doing so, I am not divulging confidential details, data or information.
 One can infer either directly or indirectly all I set out below from official public documents and/or statements by WG, TfW or UK Gov. For example, including, but not limited to: